rajivit53/ProjectDemo/guestbook/readme.md

 You can then access guestbook here: http://localhost:8080/

 ## In case you find a bug/suggested improvement for Guestbook
-Rajiv - Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues
+Our issue tracker is available here: https://github.com/rajivit53/ProjectDemo/blob/master/guestbook/issuetracker

 ## Database configuration